vistorian/vistorian.github.io/courses.md

 * Between sessions, **there might be smaller homework tasks** to last the pace with the course (e.g., complete data cleaning, complete data formatting, upload your data into the Vistorian, etc.).
 We suggest reserving the necessary time for these tasks before committing to the course as the course has a limited number of places and we want every participant to take full advantage of the course.
 The time you want to allocate will depend on what it takes you to properly format your data within a table such as Excel.

-## Course Registeration
+## Course Registration

 * The registration link will take you to a form which will take between 5-15min to complete: [click here to register](https://forms.office.com/r/qAnvASgRyJ).
 The requested information is important for us to prioritize the detailed course contents and methods.
 * Applicants who have their own data to visualize will be prioritized.
 * The course might be offered again in future, depending on demand and funding support.
 * By registering to the course you:
-    * must consent to the ethics form provided in the registeration form.
+    * must consent to the ethics form provided in the registration form.
     * plan to attend to all 5 sessions.
     * ensure that you have read all of the key information mentioned above.

 ## What to Prepare Before the Course?

 * You should have a dataset that you want to visualize.
 Ideally, this data set is already formatted in some machine readable format such as a table in Excel or a CSV file.
 However, this is not a requirement as we will teach you how to format your data.
-* We would ask each participant to prepare **a 3min pitch to introduce themself** to the other participants and the course organisers.
+* We would ask each participant to prepare **a 3min pitch to introduce themselves** to the other participants and the course organisers.
 Please prepare around 3 slides with the following information
   * Your general background and research
   * The data set you are working with (we acknowledge that you may not want to disclose too much information about this.
 In that case, keep this part short and high level)
   * Any challenges you have faced working with the data set (e.g., previous tools you have used) and your specific research questions.